Previous: Replacement and Case, Up: Replace

 Replace some matches for regexp with newstring.

 If you want to change only some of the occurrences of ‘foo’ to ‘bar’, not all of them, use M-% (query-replace).
 This command finds occurrences of ‘foo’ one by one, displays each occurrence and asks you whether to replace it.
-Aside from querying, query-replace works just like replace-string (see Unconditional Replace).
-In particular, it preserves case provided case-replace is non-nil, as it normally is (see Replacement and Case).
-A numeric argument means consider only occurrences that are bounded by word-delimiter characters.
+Aside from querying, query-replace works just like replace-string (see Unconditional Replacement).
+In particular, it preserves case provided that case-replace is non-nil, as it normally is (see Replace Commands and Lax Matches).
+A numeric argument means to consider only occurrences that are bounded by word-delimiter characters.
+A negative prefix argument replaces backward.

 C-M-% performs regexp search and replace (query-replace-regexp).
 It works like replace-regexp except that it queries like query-replace.